Hamiltonian Complexity in the Thermodynamic Limit: Computing Ground Energies for Finite TI Hamiltonians

 Therefore, the value of $L$ is uniquely determined, given a value $E$ such that $|E - E(x,\tilde{y})| \le 1/2L^4$, where $L = (2 T(x,\tilde{y})+1) \cdot p(N)$.
 Note that in order for the construction to work, $T(x,y)$ must be written in unary on the work tape, which means that $T(x,y) \le N-2$.
 Therefore, $L \le 2N p(N)$, and as long as the estimate is within $32 N^4 p(N)^4$ of the true ground energy, $L$ can be uniquely recovered.

 Given $E$, the value of integer $L$ can be found by binary search in time $O(\log L)$.
 Since the value of $N$ is known, then $T(x,\tilde{y})$ can be recovered.
-The low order bits in the binary representation of $T(x,\tilde{y})$ are exactly $f(x, \tilde{y})$.
+The low order bits in the binary representation of $T(x,\tilde{y})$ are exactly $f(x, \tilde{y})$, due to the assumption that the length of the output $f(x)$ is at most $m$, the number of oracle queries, which is a valid assumption due to the padding argument given in Lemma \ref{lem:pad}.
 The value of all the numbers in the calculations are polynomial in $N$ and therefore take time polynomial in $\log N$, which by Lemma \ref{lem:Nlowerbound} is polynomial in $|x|$. \end{proof}